wederer/dotfiles/README.md

 # Dotfiles Wolfgang Ederer

-ssh and work specific dotfiles are saved in private repos and linked as submodules
+This repo holds all my dotfiles.
+Things I do not want to share reside in private repositories which are linked as submodules.

+Gnu Stow is used to make linking the dotfiles a breeze.

 Steps to install dotfiles:
 1. Clone this repo to ~/.dotfiles